 Coffee consumption and cardiovascular disease riskPrint this page

-A number of meta-analyses have reviewed the associations between coffee consumption and cardiovascular disease (CVD) overall, with many concluding that there is no association between coffee drinking and an increased risk of CVD.
-In fact, many have suggested that the association can be illustrated with a ‘U shaped curve’ with the greatest protection seen at a moderate intake of coffee (3-5 cups per day).
-The lowest CVD mortality risk is seen at an intake of approximately 3 cups of coffee per day, with a percentage risk reduction of up to 21%.
+A number of meta-analyses have reviewed the associations between coffee consumption and cardiovascular disease (CVD) overall, with many concluding that there is no association between coffee drinking and an increased risk of CVD1-7.
+Some studies have suggested that the association can be illustrated with a ‘U-shaped curve’ with the greatest protection seen at a moderate intake of coffee (3-5 cups per day).
+The lowest CVD mortality risk is seen at an intake of approximately 3 cups of coffee per day, with a percentage risk reduction of up to 21%5-8.

-- A 2013 review on coffee consumption and mortality, totaling 1,054,571 participants, suggested a significant inverse, i.e. favourable association between coffee consumption and CVD mortality risk, especially in women.
-Intakes of coffee at 3-5 cups per day showed the most significant protective effect, whilst quantities over 5 cups per day were associated with a smaller reduction in total mortality7.
+- A 2013 review on coffee consumption and mortality, with over a million participants, suggested a significant inverse association between coffee consumption and CVD mortality risk, especially in women.
+Intakes of coffee at 3-5 cups per day showed the most significant protective effect, whilst quantities over 5 cups per day were associated with a smaller reduction in total mortality2.

 - However, a 2013 large American cohort study of over 2,500 CVD deaths suggested a positive association between coffee consumption and all-cause mortality in men, and also in men and women below 55 years of age.
-The authors advised that younger people should avoid heavy coffee consumption cautioning that the finding should be assessed in other populations8.
+The authors advised that younger people should avoid heavy coffee consumption, cautioning that the finding should be assessed in other populations3.

 - Two 2014 meta-analyses suggest an association between coffee consumption and CVD risk, proposing a ‘U-shaped’ pattern whereby optimal protective effects were achieved with 3-5 cups of coffee per day.
-The greatest risk reduction may be seen at 3 cups of coffee per day, with a reduced CVD mortality risk at 21%10,11.
+According to these two studies, the greatest risk reduction may be seen at 3 cups of coffee per day, with a reduced CVD mortality risk at 21%5,6.

 This information is intended for Healthcare professional audiences.